-- a) Clearing trees. - b) Laying down corduroy or brush-matting to prevent disturbance of wet or soft areas. - c) Vehicle use to the extent that the natural ground cover is disturbed and a conspicuous path of travel established. - d) Minimal amounts of local in-filling ("minimal" meaning only at specific locations where it can be demonstrated that it would have been unsafe or impractical for an all-terrain vehicle to drive over the original topography). - e) Minimal amounts of local grubbing ("minimal" meaning only at specific locations where it can be demonstrated that it would have been unsafe or impractical for an all-terrain vehicle to drive over the vegetation).
+- a) Cutting trees to clear a route. - b) Laying down corduroy or brush-matting to prevent disturbance of wet or soft areas. - c) Vehicle use to the extent that the natural ground cover is disturbed and a conspicuous path of travel established. - d) Minimal amounts of local in-filling ("minimal" meaning only at specific locations where it can be demonstrated that it would have been unsafe or impractical for an all-terrain vehicle to drive over the original topography). - e) Minimal amounts of local grubbing ("minimal" meaning only at specific locations where it can be demonstrated that it would have been unsafe or impractical for an all-terrain vehicle to drive over the vegetation).